 Freedom is a very small town located in the state of New York.
 With a population of 2,234 people and just one neighborhood, Freedom is the 550th largest community in New York.

-Because occupations involving physical labor dominate the local economy, Freedom is generally considered to be a blue-collar town.
-37.45% of the Freedom workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Freedom is a blue-collar town, with 37.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Freedom is a town of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Freedom who work in management occupations (8.52%), sales jobs (7.60%), and teaching (7.06%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Freedom has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Freedom has few renters and college students.
 But the biggest reason it is quieter in Freedom than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Freedom may be for you.